alowave223/erc20-wallet-scraper/README.md

 ### Pre-requirements

-Yarn used as package manager in this project, install it with:
+Yarn is used as a package manager in this project; install it with:
 ```bash
 npm install --global yarn
 ```